thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="action-cell-button-2" %}

 #### Widget header button

 The "Widget header button" action source adds an action button in the header of the widget.
 Clicking this button executes an action.
 This button responsible for the whole widget, not for separate entities.
 The widget header button is the most commonly used action source, and it can be found in all widgets.
 To configure the _Widget header button_ action source, you should:

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

+- Enter edit widget mode and open "Add action" window;
-- As an example for this manual, select "Widget header button" action source;
+- Select "Widget header button" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;